jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 To add or upgrade packages to the system, you might be interested in using the build workstation as a [remote package repository][opkg-repo].

+#### Full System upgrades

+There are some notes on a full system upgrade strategy for use on BBB systems built as described here.

+You can find an explanation here: [Upgrade strategy for BBB][bbb-upgrades], with a link to a sample implementation on github.

 [beagleboard]: http://www.beagleboard.org/
 [linux-stable]: https://www.kernel.org/